 Give time

 Lending a hand can go a long way.
 However, unlike many of the larger businesses out there, don’t just volunteer for the sake of it.
 Select carefully the organisations you give your time to in terms of what they do.
 Your efforts need to tie in with your organisation’s scope of social purpose.
-For instance, if you were a property estate agency and your target group of social impact was homeless people, you may want to partner a non-profit that provides free meals or clothes to homeless people.
-You could dedicate Friday afternoons to handing out meals or collecting and handling old clothes for the homeless, or with anything else that is needed and supports this group of people.
-Just as an example, IBM provides its employees with an opportunity to participate in solving critical community issues in emerging economies for a whole month.
-They do that through IBMs program Corporate Service Corps that has sent people to more than 30 countries around the world since the program was launched in 2008.
+If you were a property estate agency focused on helping homeless people, you might partner with a non-profit.
+For example, you could work with an organization that provides free meals or clothes to the homeless.

 Share knowledge & expertise